 What Will the iOS 11 Update Mean for Your Applications?

-There’s a strong risk that the new iOS update will impact how your existing apps work and you may encounter a range of bugs that you had not anticipated.
+We are not giving you a reason to develop Android apps, but there’s a strong risk that the new iOS update will impact how your existing apps work.
+That is why you may encounter a range of bugs that you had not anticipated.
 Fortunately, we have the expertise to help you fix any problems you encounter.
 Our expert team of developers will take a look under the hood of your app, rapidly find out what’s causing the problems, and tell you exactly what you need to do to fix them.